Usman-Rafique/Usman-Rafique.github.io/_pages/about.md

 I'm passionate about staying at the forefront of AI advancements.
 You can find examples of my work with Large Language Models (LLMs) on my Github, for example: [LLM-Forge](https://github.com/Usman-Rafique/llm_forge): A playground for building practical LLMs with limited compute resources

+#### Areas of Expertise

+**Autonomous Robotics**: Developing and deploying computer vision systems for warehouse robots, enabling tasks like object picking and depalletizing.

+**Continual Learning**: Implementing AI systems that continuously learn and adapt to new data without forgetting previous knowledge.

+**Production ML**: Designing, implementing, and deploying machine learning models for real-time applications in production environments.

+**Multi-modal Understanding**: Combining data from different sources, such as aerial and ground-level imagery, to gain a more comprehensive understanding of a scene.

+**Vision-Language Models**: Integrating computer vision and natural language processing to create AI systems that can understand both images and text.

+**Large-Scale Image Processing**: Building and deploying systems for processing and analyzing large volumes of satellite and aerial imagery.

 ### Academic Background
 I completed my PhD at the University of Kentucky, where I was a member of the Multimodal Vision Research Lab.
 My research focused on combining information from multiple images for scene understanding and image synthesis.
 My PhD advisors were [Dr. Nathan Jacobs](https://jacobsn.github.io/) and [Dr. Samson Cheung](https://sites.google.com/view/dr-cheung)